Have you been working from home for so long that you’re dying to go work remotely in a new environment?

 Helpful Tip

-This is a unique cafe with tall ceilings, exposed brick walls, earthy wooden tables and a modern white aesthetic.
+Coffee Project NY is an unbeatable cafe in Brooklyn, and was walkable from our Fort Greene apartment!
+This is a unique coffeeshop with tall ceilings, exposed brick walls, earthy wooden tables and a modern white aesthetic.
 The look is complete with a neon light installation on the inner wall that reads, “COFFEE made me do it.”
-I can’t lie – it did.

-We took a couples coffee class with Coffee Project in Long Island City.
-If you’re really into coffee, check it out and let them we said hi!
+Dan and I took a couples coffee class with Coffee Project in Long Island City.
+If you’re really into coffee, check out this cool weekend experience, and tell the instructors we say hi!

 Helpful Tip